 Now you have enabled Restore Point in your system, the operating system will create a restore point automatically every time a significant change happens.
 However, sometimes you might want to create a system restore point manually before modifying anything that you might think could cause a problem.
-To configure a restore point manually fallow bellow.
+To configure a restore point manually follow below.

 Perform System Restore

-If at any point of time, you run into issues on your windows computer, You can use a system restore point, which will be quicker and easier way to fix with Revert back system to previous working state.
+If at any point in time, you run into issues on your windows computer, You can use a system restore point, which will be a quicker and easier way to fix with Revert back system to the previous working state.
 Here Fallow bellow to Perform System Restore on All Windows systems.

-Note : To perform system restore you must have enabled the system restore point before.
+Note: To perform the system restore you must have enabled the system restore point before.

 As you select a restore point, you can click the “Scan for affected programs” to view the applications installed.
 Since the last restore point, which will be deleted during the restore process.
 Then click Cancel to go back to the wizard.